-According to this cycle, we are currently moving out of Kali Yuga in order to find our way back to the light or to the Golden Age.
+According to this cycle, we are currently moving out of Kali Yuga to find our way back to the light or the Golden Age.

 Kali is the goddess of death and rebirth, so during this phase, the shadow aspects of life reign supreme, and peace on Earth feels very far away.

-It is a time where we have to wrestle with our inner demons and learn how to love one another.
+It is a time when we have to wrestle with our inner demons and learn how to love one another.

 Saturn: Lord of Karma

 Saturn is considered the Lord of Karma and is a planet known for bringing harsh restrictions and boundaries.